 “Kids get a sense of spirituality by being involved, and in all faiths, there are many opportunities to engage children.
 Music is definitely one way to do that.
 We play a lot of Jewish music in the car and in our home.
 It’s a conscious decision to try to make our traditions a part of our everyday lives.
 When kids come to services, they’re more apt to participate if they’re familiar with the songs.

-The Reverend Mark Larson, counselor with Methodist Counseling and Consultation Services, in Charlotte, N.C., and father of two girls, ages 4 and 8.
+– The Reverend Mark Larson, counselor with Methodist Counseling, in Charlotte, N.C., and father of two girls, ages 4 and 8.

 Show Them Your Spirituality

 “How we live and what we make time for speaks volumes to kids about what’s important.
 Let your children know that spirituality is important to you, and it will become important to them as well.
-You can do that by talking to kids about your own religious beliefs.
 For the past year, my son Joseph has been asking me a lot of questions about death and dying.
-I’m not sure why, because no one close to us has died, but he’s always probing: ‘Why do people die?
+‘Why do people die?
 What happens when they’re dead?
 Can you still love people who aren’t alive?’
-At first, I felt completely unnerved by this, but then I realized it was a great opportunity for me to teach him what I believe about my own faith, which is that this life isn’t all there is.
-While that topic might seem like a heavy discussion to have with a 6-year-old, my son was very interested in everything I told him.
+At first, I felt completely unnerved by this, but then I realized it was an opportunity for me to teach him what I believe, which is that this life isn’t all there is.
+While that topic might seem like a heavy discussion to have with a 6-year-old, my son was interested in everything I shared.

 “Encourage your child to talk to you about questions that arouse his curiosity.
 It’s okay to say, ‘I don’t really know.
 What do you think?’ or ‘Here’s what I believe.’
 Being available for such discussions is an important way to impart spirituality.”

-The Reverend Felicia Thomas, a minister with Union Theological Seminary, in New York City, and mother of two boys, ages 6 and 8.
+The Reverend Felicia Thomas, a minister in New York City, and mother of two boys, ages 6 and 8.

 Pray as a Family

 “Although a formal religious education is important, schools and churches can teach kids only a small portion of what they need to know.
-The responsibility for creating spiritual, moral people lies primarily with parents.
+The responsibility lies primarily with parents.
 You need to be proactive about it in your everyday life.

 “You can use popular culture to get into great conversations with young children and to share your faith and your beliefs with them.
 My 5-year-old is a Batman fan, and I can talk to him about how his hero helps people and works for justice and a better world.
 It’s a great way to engage him in a conversation about good and bad, right and wrong.

-The Reverend Chris Tang, rector at St. George’s Episcopal Church, in Hampstead, Maryland, and father of two boys, ages 2 and 5.
+-The Reverend Chris Tang, rector at St. George’s Episcopal Church, in Maryland, and father of two boys, ages 2 and 5.